 Syafiqah said: “Everything felt theoretical for me and grasping the concepts was really difficult.”

 NUS’ Faculty of Arts and Social Sciences adopts a different approach from NTU – theoretical concepts are emphasised.
-For Syafiqah who prefers application-based learning, this curriculum threw her off.
+For Syafiqah who prefers application-based learning, this curriculum was challenging for her.
 Her module had a heavy workload consisting of weekly short essay submissions and long tutorials.
-On top of that, Syafiqah had to commute back-and-forth between campuses which made her partial exchange semester challenging.
 The workload for exchange students is certainly not to be underestimated.